csvoss/syndra/README.md

 ### 3: Writing an *iota* predicate directly

 It is also possible to construct your own macros by writing *iota* predicates using Syndra.
-Consult `engine/predicate.py` for a list of building blocks (subclasses of `Predicate`) that can be used to construct predicates.
+Consult `new_engine/predicate.py` for a list of building blocks (subclasses of `Predicate`) that can be used to construct predicates.

 Manipulating predicates
 ---

+### Creating a solver

 ### Check satisfiability